-Providing relief to little red bottoms is the Weleda Calendula Diaper Rash Cream.
+The Weleda Calendula Diaper Rash Cream provides relief to little red bottoms.
 Compared to others, this product is a favorite; we've even used it on our babies over the years.
-The formula combines zinc oxide (12%) as the active ingredient, plus other natural inactive ingredients, including beeswax, calendula flower extract, sweet almond oil, as well as other skin-friendly ingredients.
+The formula combines zinc oxide (12%) as the active ingredient plus other natural inactive ingredients, including beeswax, calendula flower extract, sweet almond oil, and other skin-friendly ingredients.
 The cream is easy to smear and leaves a breathable and protective lining on babies' skin that offers soothing properties to help sensitive, dry skin heal.
 With no petrolatum, synthetic fragrances, and preservatives listed, this product uses no ingredients that concern us, and it is one we feel good about using on our little ones' bums.

 Need a budget-friendly solution for your little one's diaper rash?
 The A+D Zinc Oxide Cream is the best value-priced option in our lineup.
 This cream uses two active ingredients, zinc oxide (10%) and dimethicone (1%), to protect your baby's skin and seal out wetness, and, while testing, we think this cream achieves this feat effectively.
 The formula also contains moisturizing ingredients, such as aloe and coconut oil to help soothe and calm skin.
 This product is free of parabens and dyes.
 We appreciate that petrolatum is not an ingredient, and we think the scent is charming.